Frequently Asked Questions

 The first appointment is referred to as the "intake appointment".
 At this first appointment, your provider will ask you many questions to gain insight about your current circumstances.
 These questions may inquire about the types of problems you are experiencing, your personal and family history, and medical history.
 You will then develop a "treatment plan" with your provider, which serves as a baseline for measuring your progress in treatment.

-Please make sure to have all paperwork completed and bring it to your first appointment.
-If you are unable to complete the paperwork before your appointment, please arrive 15 minutes early.
+Please make sure to have all paperwork completed prior to your appointment.

 Click here for paperwork.